nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 2. data science
 1. finance

-The difficulty increases by the ordering.
-The required skills overlap to some degree.
-So it doesn't hurt to prepare for two or even all three of them.
+Their required skills overlap but the difficulty increases by the ordering.
+It doesn't hurt to prepare for two or even all three of them.
 Basically, there are three sets of skills

 * coding
     * algorithms
     * database
+    * language
+* math
     * statistics/probability theory/stochastic processes
     * machine learning
+* domain-specific stuff

 Honestly I am not well prepared in any of them at the time of my application.
-But from talking to friends in industry and going through interviews, I have got some idea of how to prepare and to what degree they should be prepared.
+But from talking to friends in industry and going through interviews, I got some idea of how to prepare and to what degree they should be prepared.
 This topic will be covered in a future post (or maybe posts).
+If you have questions, please feel free to email me.

 ## mental preparations

-In my observation, doing something new is usually relatively easy whereas putting the mind to it could be hard.
+In my experience, committing to a change is much easier than initializing the change.
-For good biological reasons the mind seeks for consistency (see [this book]({% post_url 2016-07-31-influence %}) for example) and fears for change.
+For good biological reasons the mind seeks for consistency and fears for change.
 In my case, making up the mind to quit postdoc is the hard part whereas looking for jobs is actually quite fun.

 If you are debating between options, it may help to reflect on the question of "who am I".
 It's usually not fun to copy someone else's life and a lot of fun to find your own answer.

-Meanwhile it may help to overcome some physical challenges to gain extra mental strength, for example, run a marathon or finish a [P90X](https://en.wikipedia.org/wiki/P90X) session.
+Meanwhile it may help to complete some physical challenges to gain extra mental strength.
+For example, run a [marathon](https://en.wikipedia.org/wiki/Marathon) or finish a [P90X](https://en.wikipedia.org/wiki/P90X) session.

 {% include youtubePlayer.html id="SbSM02_1k34" %}

 ## my timeline

 * Left postdoc job in May 2016
 * Started application in July
 * Went on interviews in August
 * Accepted offer in September
 * Started working in October

 ## my job applications

-For the companies I applied,
+Below I list all the companies I applied.

 * The highlighted ones gave me interview
 * The crossed-out ones gave me rejection
 * The rest gave no response

 1. insight data science program
     * ~~<mark>NYC May 2016</mark>~~
     * ~~<mark>NYC Sep 2016</mark>~~
     * ~~<mark>Boston healthcare Sep 2016</mark>~~
 2. Bit.ly data science intern  7.8